matterholt/2020-04-11-Markdown-Editor/md_editor/README.md

 8. ~~Style on the p tags, is a bit large and out of~~

 9. Add counter for the tags that are placed in the document
+10. since it is an input, then may be able to set up some paras and have it return a specific color once the hash is entered.

 ## Bonus points